Buyer's Guide to Test Management Software:

 Parameters while Selecting a Best Tool

-Given below are few parameters to be considered while choosing a Test Management Software.
+Given below are a few parameters to be considered while choosing a Test Management Software.

 Firstly, filter out some tools from the list of all the available tools based on your project budget.
 In a large organization, if the budget permits, then going with a commercial tool is a good option as it is easy to use and maintain the organization.